-I particularly loved the vibrant colours all over the city contrasted with its historical charm.
-With castles, colour and custard tarts to look forward to, I very much hope my post encourages you to visit Lisbon if you haven’t already!
+I particularly loved how the vibrant colours all over the city contrasted with its historical charm.
+With castles, colourful streets and custard tarts to look forward to, I very much hope my post encourages you to visit Lisbon if you haven’t already!

 Here are the highlights of my trip and what I consider the top 5 things to do.

 Literally I cannot explain in words just how good these custard tarts are, which are known as Pastel De Nata.
 The shop Pastéis de Belém has the best ones in Portugal and there is always a long queue of hungry diners standing in front of it.

 Good things come to those who wait and I recommend eating one or two fresh whilst at the shop, either with a coffee or tea, and taking some as takeaway as trust me you will be craving them before you know it!

 Pretend to be royalty at Castelo de Sao Jorge

 This castle, which is located in Lisbon’s old town district of Alfama, sits on a hilltop with a panoramic view of the entire city.
 The views are spectacular and it is great fun exploring the castle and its grounds.

 You will definitely spot a peacock or two too!
 A great vantage spot to take in the sight of the city.